djacobow/spinkler/README.md

 3. Attach the LCD and Pi Zero the main board.
 You can use mounting hardware to secure them.
 The holes should line up

-4. insert a fuse into the fuse holder.
+4. insert an ATO auto fuse into the fuse holder.
 1A or 2A should be fine

 5. Get a 24 VAC plug pack (perhaps from your old controller) and attach the wires to the 24VAC AC1 and AC0 terminals of the board

+Sprinkler valves themselves will have two wires each.
+One should be attached to the screw terminals market Z1, Z2, Z3 ...
+Z16.
+The other should be grouped together and attached to the "common" screw terminals.
+For convenience, there are two common terminals on each side of the unit.

+However, I'd wait until you have the basic sofware set up and working before you go crazy with the valves.